The Ultimate Guide to Roof Styles for Sheds

 • Iconic barn-style appearance

-If you’re building a shed for workshop purposes or need a lot of vertical storage, the gambrel roof should be high on your list.
-Stacking up to other shed roof styles, the Gambrel design essentially gives you an extra half-story without increasing the footprint.
+If you’re building a shed for workshop purposes or need a lot of vertical storage, the gambrel design should be high on your list.
+When comparing different options, the gambrel design essentially gives you an extra half-story without increasing the footprint.

 A hip roof has slopes on all four sides that come together at the top.
 It’s the roof that makes you say, “That’s not a shed, that’s a tiny house!”